abitdodgy/abitdodgy.github.io/_posts/2015-08-30-dynamic-maintenance-mode-for-rails.md

 ### Footnotes

 [^1]: There actually is [an HTTP specification](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.htmlg) for redirecting POST requests.
-But it appears that most frameworks don't handle this requirement very well, so we generally don't want to redirect back if the user was posting a form.
+But it appears that most frameworks don't handle this requirement adequatly, so we generally don't want to redirect back if the user was posting a form.
 For more on this topic, see [this article on Programmers](http://programmers.stackexchange.com/questions/99894/why-doesnt-http-have-post-redirect).
 [^2]: For example, when redirecting to the login page after a user requests a protected resource.